James McLachlan (American politician): Career

 McLachlan continued his law practice in Pasadena.
 From 1890 to 1892, he served as Los Angeles County District Attorney.

 Congress

-On November 6, 1894, McLachlan was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897), defeating Democrat George S. Patton (whose son, George S. Patton, Jr., was the famous World War II general).
+On November 6, 1894, McLachlan was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897), defeating Democrat George S. Patton (father of George S. Patton, Jr., the famous World War II general).

-In 1896, McLachlan was unsuccessful for re-election to Congress, losing to Charles A. Barlow, who had both the Populist and Democratic nominations.
+In 1896, McLachlan was unsuccessful in his re-election bid, losing to Charles A. Barlow, a "fusion" candidate supported by both the Populist and Democratic parties.

 McLachlan was elected to the Fifty-seventh through the Sixty-first Congresses (March 4, 1901 – March 3, 1911).
 He was defeated for renomination to Congress in 1910 by future governor William Stephens.

 Later life and death

 McLachlan resumed the practice of law in Los Angeles and served as a member of the National Monetary Commission in 1911-1912.
 He died in Los Angeles on November 21, 1940 at the age of 88, and was interred at Forest Lawn Memorial-Park in Glendale, California.